 Ceilings Visually inspected from floor level.
-The ceilings are of lath, plaster and plasterboard.
+The ceilings are of lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of lath and plaster, plaster on the hard and plasterboard construction.
-Floors including sub floors The entrance vestibule floor is of solid construction.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Internal joinery and kitchen fittings Interior doors are of lightweight flush timber panel design. some internal doors have glazed inserts.
+The internal walls and partitions are of lath and plaster, plasterboard and timber construction.
+Floors including sub floors The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+Internal joinery and kitchen fittings Interior doors are of lightweight flush timber panel and timber panel design.
 The kitchen has a range of floor and wall mounted units.
 The staircase is of timber design.
-Chimney breasts and fireplaces Fireplaces have been boarded.
+Chimney breasts and fireplaces The first floor fireplace has been boarded over.
+The living room fireplace has an electric insert.
 Internal decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
+The internal walls and ceilings have a papered. finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity fusebox and meter are located in the hallway.
-The state of the s Gas Mains supply installed.
-The gas meter is located in the entrance vestibule.
-3
+The electricity consumer unit and meter are located in the understair cupboard.
+Gas Mains supply installed.
+The gas meter is located in an external box.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains.
 All visible pipework is made with copper and PVC materials.
-There is a three piece suite comprising bath m WC and wash hand basin.
+There is a three piece suite comprising bath, WC and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-A wall mounted gas fired Worcester boiler within a bedroom cupboard supplies a radiator heating system.
+A wall mounted gas fired Glow-worm boiler within the landing supplies a radiator heating system.
 This also supplies the domestic hot water.
 The central heating system is controlled by a programmer, TRV's and a thermostat.
-Drainage Drainage covers etc were not lifted.
+Drainage Drainage severe etc were not lifted Dramage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the mains sewer.
-Fire, smoke and burglar alarms I am advised by the seller that inter-linked smoke alarms, carbon monoxide detectors and heat detectors have been installed to comply with Scottish Government legislation.
-It is out with the scope of this report to check the compliance or functionality of such appliances and systems.
-Any additional limits to inspection The property was occupied, fully furnished and all floors were covered.
+Dramage is connected to the mains sewer.
+Fire, smoke and burglar alarms Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Any additional limits to inspection All floors were covered.
 Floor coverings restricted my inspection of flooring.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.